Sports for socially vulnerable children and youth (Phase II)

 - Supporting children and youth in coping with trauma

-- Weekly football and handball training for children and young people
+- Weekly football-, volleyball-, basketball- and handball training for children and young people

-- Group discussions on the topics of violence prevention, gender, conflict resolution, values and health
+- Weekly group discussions on the topics of violence prevention, gender, conflict resolution, values and health with the coaches and a social worker

-- Organization of a football tournament of all five target communities at the end of the project
+- Organization of a sports day at the end of the project